 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were given antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these medications are being used only where medically required.
-In some situations, increased usage of these drugs may suggest that a facility is using these medications to control patient behavior.
+This figure is a measure of the percentage of long-term care patients receiving antipsychotic medications.
+While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used only where medically required.
+In limited cases, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication